Subcompact cardinals, type omission and ladder systems: Introduction

 The paper is organized as follows.
 In Section \ref{section: partial strong compactness} we review some facts about strong compactness and $\lambda$-$\Pi^1_1$-subcomapctness.
-In Section \ref{section: type omission} we provide a model theoretical characterization of $\lambda$-$\Pi^1_1$-subcompactness.
-In Section \ref{section: ladder systems} we provide a purely combinatorial characterization of $\lambda$-$\Pi^1_1$-subcompactness, which is based on the results of Section \ref{section: type omission}.
+In Sections \ref{section: type omission} and \ref{section: ladder systems} we provide characterizations of $\lambda$-$\Pi^1_1$-subcompactness.
 In Section \ref{section: aleph2}, we investigate the analog of the combinatorial principles that were defined in Section \ref{section: ladder systems} for $\aleph_2$, and show that the equivalence that holds at inaccessible cardinals consistently fails at $\aleph_2$.